marytanaelwriter/marytanaelwriter/README.md

 However, finding even an entry-level role can be challenging if you don't have a technical background.
 To address that gap, I decided to create a tech writing portfolio and beef up my tech knowledge (both are still ongoing!).

 Along the way, I somehow discovered a new hobby—coding.
-I've *always* wanted to learn a programming language.
+I've always wanted to learn a programming language.
 It seems like now's as good a time as any.

 ### 📚 Studying coding and computer science

 Currently, I'm self-studying Python.
 I also want to familiarize myself with computer science, programming, and software development concepts.

 I've joined online coding communities, made like-minded friends, and researched how to learn coding and technical things.
 I've listed down all the highly recommended resources and created a roadmap on what to study next.
-There are *tons* of resources out there, and I'm thrilled, but I'm taking it one step at a time.
-I don't want to push myself too hard, get overwhelmed, and quit.
+There are tons of resources out there, and I'm thrilled, but I'm taking it one step at a time.
+I don't want to push myself too hard, get overwhelmed, and end up quitting.

 Right now, I'm just excited to learn more.
 I can't wait to see where this new journey will take me.